CorinneWilson/cse15l-lab-reports/lab2.md

 ## Part 3
 - Something New I Learned
   - In our Week 2 Lab my favorite thing I learned about was writing programs that take in a webservers URL as input, and change the text on the page based on the urls path and query.
-Taking the path, something like "/add", and a query, something like "s=apple" you can use methods such getPath(), getQuery(), and split().
+Taking the path, something like `/add`, and a query, something like `s=apple` you can use methods such `getPath()`, `getQuery()`, and `split()`.
 These methods can be used to add the word "apple" to an ongoing list that is displayed on the page.
 So after using an ending to the url like `/add?s=apple` the text on the page could change from "List: " into "List: apple".